mxagar/churn_model_monitoring/README.md

   - Compute the F1 score of the model on the test dataset
   - Persist score records to file: `models/development/latest_score.csv`
 - [`deployment.py`](./deployment.py):
-  - Copy the following files from the development/practice folders to the production folder `models/production`:
+  - Copy the following files from the development/practice folders to the deployment folder `deployment`:
     - The trained model: `models/development/trained_model.pkl`
     - The records of the ingested data files used for training: `data/ingested/ingested_files.csv`
     - The records of the model scores: `models/development/latest_score.csv`